Contact Us for a Free Consultation (213) 542-0979

 So, instead of losing that money, they're going to want to catch the person, and that's how bounty hunters have jobs in Los Angeles County because they're trying to catch people who skip on bonds and make sure that the bond company doesn't lose their money.

-So, the bond company is actually allowed to go and make a citizen's arrest on the person – grab them and bring them into the county jail – bring them into law enforcement and say, this guy has a warrant out for their arrest.
+So, the bond company is actually allowed to go and make a citizen's arrest on the person – grab them and bring them into the county jail – and bring them into law enforcement, saying, ' This person has a warrant out for their arrest. '

 They skipped on their bond, and if they can do it within the right time parameters, then they won't lose their money; as long as they get that person back in custody, they're good.